You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-have (Review)

 CYCL Face Guard Scarf Review in Summary

-This face guard is an anti-pollution tube scarf with an integrated nanofiber filter filters out gaseous pollution and 99.5% of particles of 2.5 micrometer and smaller in diameter.
-It is easy to use as it is washable, i.e. it needs no filter replacement and is very affordable.
+This affordable face guard is an anti-pollution tube scarf with an integrated nanofiber filter that filters out gaseous pollution and 99.5% of particles of 2.5 micrometer and smaller in diameter.
+It is easy to use because it is washable, and needs no filter replacement.
 Buy your anti-pollution scarf now.

 References